appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 ===========
 On a higher level the CRadmin listbuilder have two different type of classes which either participate in giving values to the list items or builds the list.
 Further we have a third kind of class which handels the frame around each item.
+All three classes is located in the viewhelpers department in CRadmin.
+Actualy is most of the classes we use for our views a viewhelper.
 In this chapter we will give an high level overlook of the structure of classes, what they do and how they are connected together in CRadmin.

 You can read the :doc:`CRadmin list API <../../viewhelpers_listbuilder>` to get more information and details about the methods and functionality.

 CSS and BEM
 ===========
 CRadmin aims for easy-to-read and reusable code.
 These principle also applys to CSS classes.
 One problem with CSS is tha lacking of scope.
 Another is the lacking modularity.
 Offcourse if the quantity of HTML pages is rather small you don't need a lot of CSS classes, making it easier to get a grip of the site's CSS.

 CRadmin uses BEM to structure the CSS.
 BEM stands for Block Element Modifier and has strict rules for namegiving.
 Eventhough BEM is somewhat odd to look at, the benefits of having block styles which don't depend on other elements on a page, reusabale CSS and a good structure overshadows the odd syntax.
 Furthermore, BEM makes it easier to understand the inheritance in CSS and improves participation from different developers even in the late stages of a project.
-We will look further into BEM and how to add our own CSS classes in CRadmin later on.
-For now we just need to understand the high level concepts.
-One or more of CRadmins abstract renderable classes is always used when we're creating list views.
-When it comes to CSS we have two main choices, inheritance from an abstract renderable class which uses CSS in an old fashion way, or inheritance from a abstract renderable class which uses CSS with BEM.
+CRadmin offers us to add our own CSS classes, both with and without using BEM.
+However we will not look into that functionality in this guide, but rather concentrate to understand BEM in CRadmin on a high level.
+We will use the CRadmin CSS BEM classes when we create our own templates later on in this guide.

 Read more about `BEM <http://getbem.com/introduction/>`_.